+Approval - Permission from the relevant authorities to conduct a new programme.

+Accredited Programme

+An engineering technology programme whose graduates are acceptable for graduate technologist registration with BEM.
+This is accorded to a programme that satisfies the minimum standard for accreditation set by ETAC.

+Accreditation with Interim condition A programme given some conditions to be fulfilled within certain period of time which is shorter than the accorded accreditation period.
+A programme given some conditions to be fulfilled within certain period of time which is shorter than the accorded accreditation period.

+Continuing

+A programme applying for extension of accreditation in the same cycle.

+Deferred Accreditation This is the status given to a programme observed to have weakness.
+This programme is given the opportunity to provide for corrective actions within a year from the date of deferment or as determined by ETAC.

-- Approval Permission from the relevant authorities to conduct a new programme. - Accredited Programme An engineering technician (engineering or engineering technology diploma) education programme whose graduates are acceptable for Engineering Technicians/Inspector of Works-registration with BEM.
-This is accorded to a programme that satisfies the minimum standard for accreditation set by ETAC. - Declined Accreditation This is given to a programme that fails to meet the minimum standard for accreditation and has major shortcomings.
-In such a case, a further application is not normally considered within the next one year. - Cessation/Termination of ETAC reserves the right to cease/terminate the accreditation Accreditation if there is non-compliance or breach of accreditation requirements after accreditation has been given. - Provisional Accreditation This is given to a programme that has been recommended for approval by BEM to be conducted.
+Declined Accreditation - This is given to a programme that fails to meet the minimum standard for accreditation and has major shortcomings.
+In such a case, a further application is not normally considered within the next one year.

+Cessation/ Termination of Accreditation - ETAC reserves the right to cease/terminate the accreditation if there is non-compliance or breach of accreditation requirements after accreditation has been given.

+Provisional Accreditation

+- This is given to a programme that has been approved by BEM to be conducted.